How Happy Employees Leads to Happy Customers and Beyond

 While customer service is a tenet of most businesses, what separates a Small Giant from the pack is its ability to embed extraordinary customer service into its culture.
 Small Giants cultivate meaningful relationships with customers, forming trusting partnerships that advance the interests of both parties. imageOne, a Document Lifecycle Management company, has created a culture of customer service that has generated millions in revenue.
 In fact, imageOne is known for its passion for delivering extraordinary experiences, even ranking as one of Forbes 2017 Small Giants: Best Small Companies in America.

-In the Small Giants Community's September 2017 fishbowl, imageOne Co-founder Joel Pearlman shared how imageOne has cracked the code on delivering extraordinary customer experiences in every interaction, and how at its core, it all comes down to having amazing team members on board.
+In the Small Giants Community's September 2017 workshop, imageOne Co-founder Joel Pearlman shared how imageOne has cracked the code on delivering extraordinary customer experiences in every interaction, and how at its core, it all comes down to having amazing team members on board.
 If you're looking to make extraordinary customer service part of your company culture, here's what you need to know.

 Happy Employees Deliver Extraordinary Customer Service